BRIGID A. DUFFIELD

 Is Collaborative Divorce right for you?

-If you and your spouse can make decisions, even hard ones, then collaborative divorce is right for you.
+If you and your spouse can make decisions, even hard ones, then collaborative divorce may be right for you.

-If you want a team of professionals who are dedicated to helping you and your spouse to resolve the difficult conflicts inherent in divorce and reach a resolution which meets the needs of everyone in the family, then collaborative divorce is right for you.
+If you want a team of professionals who are dedicated to helping you and your spouse to resolve the difficult conflicts inherent in divorce and reach a resolution which meets the needs of everyone in the family, then collaborative divorce may be right for you.

-If you want to develop an age appropriate custody plan that best meets the needs of your children, then collaborative divorce is right for you.
+If you want to develop an age appropriate parenting plan that best meets the needs of your children, then collaborative divorce may be right for you.

-If you want to develop your financial plan for future security and keep the money in your family, then collaborative divorce is right for you.
+If you want to develop your financial plan for future security and keep the money in your family, then collaborative divorce may be right for you.